mikeschinkel/go-doterr/README.md

 # doterr
-## Embeddable, zero-dependency error composition for Go
+## An Embeddable "Drop-In" Error Package for Go

-Three (3) usage patterns:

-1. **Embed** the source file _(recommended)_,
-2. **Dot-import** from `go get` _(alternative),_ or
-3. Normal import _(if you must)_.
+**`doterr`** is a single-file error handling package designed to be **embedded directly into your Go packages** as a _**"drop-in"**_ source file.
+Unlike traditional dependencies,  you copy `doterr.go` into your package—no external dependencies, no version conflicts, just a single file that becomes part of your package namespace.

+This approach is inspired by [ShadCN](https://ui.shadcn.com/docs) for React components: just like you might copy a utility function into your codebase, `doterr.go` becomes part of your package.

 ## Status

-This is in **beta** in active use during development of a large Go project and feels stable and close to v1.0.
-As of Novemeber 2025 I am actively working on it and using it in current projects.
+This is **beta** _(aka experimental)_: in active use during development of a large Go project and feels stable and close to v1.0.
+As of December 2025 I am actively working on it and using it in current projects.

-If you find value in this project and want to use it, please start a discuss to let me know.
-If you discuver any issues with it, please open an issue or submit a pull request.
+If you find value in this project and want to use it, please start a discussion to let me know.
+If you discover any issues with it, please open an issue or submit a pull request.

 ## What it is

-`doterr` is an **embeddable source file for building rich, composable errors in Go**.
-Unlike traditional packages, you embed `doterr.go` directly into your code—no external dependencies, no version conflicts, just a single file that becomes part of your package.

-It introduces two small concepts built on top of Go's `errors.Join`:
+`doterr` introduces **two small structural concepts** built on top of Go's `errors.Join`, plus **convenience helpers** for common patterns:

+### Core Concepts

 1. **Entries** — lightweight layers that attach sentinel errors and key/value metadata for a single call frame.
 2. **Combined errors** — minimal composite wrappers for bundling *independent* failures _(like other multi-error packages)._

+### Convenience Helpers

+- **MsgErr()** — Create ad-hoc error messages during rapid development
+- **Typed KV functions** — Type-safe metadata (StringKV, IntKV, BoolKV, etc.)
+- **AppendKV()** — Accumulate metadata with lazy evaluation

 Every error value returned by any function of `doterr` returns a Go standard library `error`.
 The only exported type besides `error` is the `KV` interface for metadata key/value pairs.
 There are no exported concrete types, no reflection, and no dependency lock-in.
 You can use `doterr` with any Go app that uses standard Go error handling, and you can adopt it incrementally over time.